everest-castaneda/knext/README.rst

-      -r/--results	file or folder where output should be stored -g/--graphics	outputs TXT file of x-y axis coordinates -u/--unique	TSV file's genes have a terminal modifier --help	shows options and file types
+      -r/--results	file or folder where output should be stored -g/--graphics	outputs TXT file of x-y axis coordinates -u/--unique	TSV file's genes have a terminal modifier -n/--names TSV file includes a column with compound, gene, and pathway names Notice   -n/--names flag adds to parsing time due to api call --help	shows options and file types

     Primary line: knext convert [OPTIONS]